STF1998/Desk20/report/systemImplementation.md

 ## Study page

 Inside the study page, we provide an empty glass and a start/stop button.
 When the button is clicked, a study session is created.
 The timer starts and the glass will start filling up.
 We decided to set one study session to be 25 minutes.
-The flowchart for how the timer works is shown in the figure below.
+The flowchart for how the timer works is shown in Figure 7 below.

 <br>